malcprentice/malcprentice.github.io/0-source/Projects - outline.md

 # Step 3: Present
 * Present, including your summary and response
+* Presentations work best if you remember the material, and use the keywords on the slide to remind you about details and what to say
-** Notes OK, but will make eye contact more difficult ** A4 printed sheet is easiest.
-Tablet OK.
-Phone too small.
-Laptop too big.
+* Notes are OK, but will make eye contact and gestures more difficult ** General tip: Make sure the text is big enough to read ** Don't use "presenter notes" in PowerPoint or Google Slides on Zoom.
+For normal presentations they are OK.
+** If you can buy or make them, index cards work well: https://www.amazon.co.jp/s?k=index+cards ** No floppy paper - A4 is too big.
+B5 notebook better ** Devices OK: Tablets best.
+Phone usually too small.
+Laptops too big unless they are small foldable ones.

-* Finish by
+* Finish
-** reading your summary
+** Read your summary
-** leading a discussion using your questions
+** Quickly review "learning reflection" and response ** Lead a discussion using your questions
 * Remember to SUBMIT your slides on Google Classroom.
 ** Malc will check
 ** If this is practice, I will give feedback